-To generate HTML reports of Verification Report results, choose File > Report > < Report Type>.
+To generate HTML reports of Verification Report results, choose File > Report > <Report Type>.
 Before generating the Details for Checked Files report, mark each file on which you want to report.

-Tip: The Missing Files report is a convenient alternative to an Unresolved Report when you are interested only in missing source files, and not in unresolved objects like system programs.
+Tip: The Missing Files reports are a convenient alternative to an Unresolved Report when you are interested only in missing source files, and not in unresolved objects like system programs.
+You can generate a missing files report for a project or for the entire workspace.